Redadaghouj/42-CPP01_1337/README.md

 ## 📜 Project Overview

 This project builds on the fundamentals of C++, focusing on memory allocation, pointers, and references.
 The exercises are designed to help you understand how to manage memory on both the stack and the heap, as well as the important differences between using pointers and references in C++.
-Your code will adhere to the C++98 standard.

 > ⚠️ All code must follow the **C++98 standard**.